mpram/IoT_Academy/Month_2/Day_2/readme.md

     "location": "Tampa"
   }
 ```
-Your new file should like the below sreen:
+Your new file should look like the below screen:

 ![VS Code IoT Hub](./media/vscode-device-twin.png 'VS Code Azure IoT Hub ')